 Cool-season flowering plants

 Fall container colors take their cue from nature; think deep plums, fiery crimsons, golden yellows and rich burgundies.
-These tones look great in almost any combination, just as they do in their natural environments.
+These rich, warm tones look great in almost any combination, just as they do in their natural environment.

 Fall’s warm hues

-Interestingly, most fall colors are found adjacent to each other on the color wheel.
-But, autumn can serve up some surprises as well.
+Interestingly, most fall colors are also found adjacent to each other on the color wheel.
+But autumn can serve up some surprises as well.
 Have you ever noticed how red, yellow or orange leaves really stand out against a green backdrop?
-These colors, found opposite each other on the wheel, make for some dynamic contrasts.
+These colors, which are found opposite each other on the wheel, make for some dynamic contrasts.

-Design Idea #1: Use adjacent colors to add richness to a composition and play with perspective.
+DESIGN IDEA #1: Use adjacent colors to play with perspective

-Cool colors such as violets, blues and greens, also found adjacent to each other on the color wheel, do just the opposite.
+Cool colors such as violets, blues and greens on the other hand (also found adjacent to each other on the color wheel) do just the opposite.
 These ‘passive’ colors quiet things down and make plantings appear to recede.
-Use passive colors in fall containers as a backdrop to active colors or to add a sense of depth to your patio or garden.

-Design Idea #2: Use complementary colors to create dramatic and eye-catching compositions.
+DESIGN IDEA #2: Use complementary colors to create drama

 Red and green set up a dynamic contrast